 On a personal note, I’ve benefitted from especially two of Packer’s writings.
 The first I came across was his volume on the Puritans, A Quest for Godliness.
 This had a huge impact on shaping my attitude towards those saints of old.
 For many people, this book has been instrumental in overturning misconceptions of the Puritans.

 Later, when I pursued further studies in missiology, one of my required readings was one of Packer’s first books, Evangelism & the Sovereignty of God.
 I loved it!
 This slender book powerfully argued that a Calvinistic belief in God’s sovereignty is anything but a death knell for outreach – quite the opposite.
 Armed with what I’ve said about some of his inconsistencies, I’d say that this is one author with whom Reformed Perspective readers should definitely get acquainted.

 Dr. Bredenhof blogs at yinkahdinay.wordpress.com.
-This article first appeared in the May 2016 issue.

 THE QUOTABLE PACKER